fanruinet/Microsoft.Extensions.Identity.Core.zh-Hans/README.md

 To install this package from NuGet:

-Install-Package SportsLoop.Extensions.Identity.Core.zh-Hans -Version 2.2.0
+> Install-Package SportsLoop.Extensions.Identity.Core.zh-Hans -Version 2.2.0

-Note: The NuGet package name is "**SportsLoop**.Extensions.Identity.Core.zh-Hans" instead of "**Microsoft**.Extensions.Identity.Core.zh-Hans".
-The latter package name "**Microsoft**.Extensions.Identity.Core.zh-Hans" was reserved by Microsoft so I have to choose a different one.
+Note: The NuGet package name is ` SportsLoop.Extensions.Identity.Core.zh-Hans ` instead of ` Microsoft.Extensions.Identity.Core.zh-Hans `.
+The latter package name ` Microsoft.Extensions.Identity.Core.zh-Hans`" was reserved by Microsoft so I have to choose a different one.